 In my many years as a psychotherapist and more recently as a consultant to a family law firm, I have seen this dilemma played out in various ways.
 I recall a distraught and angry mother tearfully telling her nine- and 11-year-old children that their dad “had sex” with another woman and “doesn’t love us anymore.”
 The kids were understandably frightened, confused, and angry.
-That was obviously a situation in which a parent told their children about an affair in an unhealthy way.
+That was obviously a situation in which a parent decided to tell the kids about the affair in an unhealthy way.

 But I also recall another situation in which a dad was having a thoughtful discussion with his college-aged son about the various issues that led to his divorce, including infidelity, which in this case was very helpful to the boy’s understanding of his parents’ relationship.
 These are two extreme examples, and most situations fall somewhere between them.
 What are the variables that might influence the validity of such a discussion?